 The club has been approved as a professional development source with DonorsChoose.
 If you teach in a public school in the United States, you can create what’s called a “special project” and solicit donations for PD just like you would for any other DonorsChoose request.

-We have quite a few members who received their membership as a Christmas or holiday gift last year.
+We have quite a few members who received their membership as present.
 Parents, spouses, partners, and even friends pooled their money together in an effort to help their loved one feel less stress and have more time.
 A few of these members didn’t even request the gift–their significant others saw the club advertisement and decided they wanted their partners to have a life again!

-You can make gift-giving simple for your family this year, and say you want the gift of TIME with them more than anything else.
+If you have a birthday coming up, you can make gift-giving simple for your family, and say you want the gift of TIME with them more than anything else.
 A gift certificate to the club can help make that happen.

-Sponsoring a membership is simple—just have the gift giver complete the form and enter payment information for the one-time fee of $119.
-When the January 2017 cohort is open for new enrollments (December 26th-January 4th), our team will contact you (or whoever the the gift recipient is) with login and membership info.
+Sponsoring a membership is simple—just have the gift giver complete a form (which will be linked here in May) and enter payment information for the one-time fee of $119.
+When the July 2017 cohort is open for new enrollments (June 28-July 7), our team will contact you (or whoever the the gift recipient is) with login and membership info.

 To apply, you simply create a video (no longer than 3 minutes) telling me who you are, what your teaching dream is, and why you want to be part of the 40 Hour Teacher Workweek Club.
 This does not have to be super formal or professional—just be yourself, and keep it short.
-Then, fill out the form HERE and include a link to your video.
+Then, fill out the form (which will be linked here in May 2017) and include a link to your video.

 I’m looking for real “action takers” to award these scholarships to.
 The sooner you get your video completed, the better!
 I’m also looking for a resourceful teacher who takes initiative in solving new challenges, so if you’ve never recorded a video and uploaded it somewhere before, you’ll need to figure out how.

-We will take scholarship submissions through November 15th, 2016.
-My team and I will review the videos, and you will be contacted on Wednesday, November 30th, 2016, if you have been awarded a scholarship.
-The club opens to new members twice a year, so scholarship winners will be added to the January 2017 cohort.
+We will take scholarship submissions in May 2017.
+My team and I will review the videos, and you will be contacted by June 1st if you have been awarded a scholarship.
+The club opens to new members twice a year, so scholarship winners will be added to the July 2017 cohort.

 Latest posts by Angela Watson (see all)